alpaca-core/alpaca-core-sdk/doc/dev/dev-env.md

 * For the Java wrapper (optional):
     * JDK.
 [Microsoft OpenJDK 17](https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-17) works, but any other JDK 17 or later should be fine as well
     * Set the `JAVA_HOME` environment variable to the JDK installation directory
+* For the Swift wrapper (optional):
+    * Install Swift in any of the ways described [here](https://www.swift.org/install/windows)
+    * Note that on you need to use the clang compiler shipped with your swift installation
+    * Also note that installing the Swift will add clang++ to your system path.
+If you also use other clang compilers, you will have to juggle the system path around accorting to what you currently need.
 * Optional compute backends which may or may not be applicable to your system:
     * [CUDA 12](https://developer.nvidia.com/cuda-downloads)
     * Vulkan SDK